-Even in severe cases that require surgery, scoliosis can’t be completely cured to remove the curvature completely.
-Braces, exercises, and treatment may help with symptoms, including pain relief.
+Even in severe cases that require surgery, the curvature cannot be completely reversed.
+Bracing, exercises and chiropractic treatment may help with pain relief.

-If you suspect your child may have scoliosis, do not hesitate to call Texas Spine Clinic today at 210-741-9166 and schedule an appointment for a scoliosis screening.
+If you suspect you or your child may have scoliosis, call Texas Spine Clinic today at 210-741-9166 and schedule an appointment for a scoliosis screening.

-There are many approaches and treatment options to managing scoliosis conservatively, especially when the child is young and growing.
+There are many approaches and treatment options to managing scoliosis conservatively, especially when you are young and growing.
 “As the twig is bent, so grows the tree!”